sjforman/sjforman.github.io/content/posts/what-im-building-next.md

 Now I'm applying that playbook to health: finding moments where a little clarity can shift behavior, building systems to deliver it at scale, and rigorously measuring impact.

-# Yes, the incentives are mostly quite broken
+# The incentives are mostly broken

 I'm well aware that in the American system, few actors have strong incentives to improve health behaviors at scale.